avielzecharia/riddles/index.md

 From now on every passenger who enters will sit in his seat if it is free, otherwise he will sit in a completely random seat.

 - What is the probability that the last passenger wull take his seat?

+# Sahara Desert 🏜️
+Two friends are lost in the Sahara desert with a single water bottle and a marker.

+- How can they divide the water equally